-The maximum acetaminophen dosage in children older than 12 years of age who weigh 50 kg or more is 4 grams per day, the same as the maximum allowed dosage for adults.
+The maximum acetaminophen dosage in children > 12 years of age who weigh 50 kg or more is 4 grams per day, the same as the maximum allowed dosage for adults.
 This dosage should be divided into 1 gram every 6 hours.

-The maximum dosage of acetaminophen in children younger than 12 years of age or those who weigh less than 50 kg is 80 mg/kg or a cumulative dose of 2.6 g per day.
-This dosage should be split upon several daily doses of 10 to 15 mg/kg per dose.
+The maximum acetaminophen dosage in children < 12 years of age, or those who weigh less than 50 kg, is 80 mg/kg or a cumulative dose of 2.6 g per day.
+This dose should be divided into three or four times per day.

-The minimum toxic dosage of acetaminophen is defined as the minimum dose to start causing significant liver damage.
-The minimum toxic dosage of acetaminophen is approximately 150 to 200 mg/kg for acute ingestion.
+The minimum toxic dosage of acetaminophen is defined as the minimum dose that causes signs and symptoms of toxicity.
+The minimum toxic dosage is approximately 150 mg/kg for acute acetaminophen overdose.

-Absolute toxic dosage of acetaminophen is a dose of more than 250 mg/kg for an acute ingestion.
-Children who ingest more than 350 mg/kg of acetaminophen are at risk of developing severe hepatotoxicity.
+The absolute toxic dosage of acetaminophen is a dose of more than 250 mg/kg for an acute ingestion.
+Children who ingest these doses are at risk of developing severe acute liver failure.